Super Furry Animals: 2017–present: Second hiatus and Das Koolies

 In September 2018, the official Super Furry Animals Twitter feed posted an announcement of a multi-disc set of recordings made at the BBC to be released on 23 November 2018.

 In 2019 Bunford, Ciaran, Pryce, and Ieuan reformed without Rhys under the name Das Koolies, an alter ego SFA used around 2000 for an experimental electronic album that was never officially released.
 Das Koolies released their debut single "It's All About The Dolphins" on 29 January 2020.
 According to Ciaran, Das Koolies is now their main focus; they are no longer focusing on anything from Super Furry Animals.

 On March 4, 2022, the band made the first song they ever recorded, "Of No Fixed Identity", recorded in 1993 and featuring Rhys Ifans on lead vocals, available for one week only on Bandcamp, with all the proceeds going towards Save the Severn, an ongoing environmental campaign to protect the Severn Estuary.

+On September 29 2025, the band announced that they would tour again in May 2026.